Donate

 • People

-Blackfriars > What is Blackfriars? > Blackfriars: An Oxford University Hall
+Blackfriars Hall > What is Blackfriars? > Blackfriars: An Oxford University Hall

 Blackfriars: An Oxford University Hall

-Blackfriars Hall is one of the Permanent Private Halls of the University of Oxford.
+Blackfriars Hall is one of the five Permanent Private Halls of the University of Oxford.

-Run by the English Dominicans, the Hall brings the characteristic Dominican love of truth into the context of a world-class and globally-influential University.
+Run by the English Dominicans, Blackfriars Hall brings a Dominican love of truth into the context of a world-class and globally-influential University.

 Students and Researchers

-Blackfriars Hall welcomes to the University both Catholics and others who value our ethos, as students and researchers.
+Blackfriars Hall welcomes a diverse range of people, including Catholics and many from other backgrounds who value our ethos, as students or researchers.

-We currently host 54 students drawn from different backgrounds and a variety of nationalities.
+We currently host 70 students drawn from many backgrounds and nationalities.
 Students can study for a number of postgraduate qualifications in the University, and the Hall provides special programmes for Registered Visiting Students from abroad.
 The academic staff of the Hall is comprised of Fellows and other members of the Senior Common Room.

 Benefits

-Hall students have the advantage of Blackfriars’s specialist library in philosophy and theology, located in our city-centre priory, and enjoy access to the work of our two research institutes, the Aquinas Institute and the Las Casas Institute for Social Justice.
+Hall students have the advantage of Blackfriars’ specialist library in philosophy and theology, located in our city-centre priory.
+They enjoy access to the work of our two research institutes, the Aquinas Institute and the Las Casas Institute for Social Justice.
+In comparison with the colleges, the student and staff community of Blackfriars Hall is relatively small, but this allows us to have an especially friendly and supportive community.

-Students share resources with their counterparts in Blackfriars Studium, including a range of lectures and classes in philosophy and theology.
+Students can also avail of the resources and events of Blackfriars Studium, including a range of lectures and classes in philosophy and theology.

-Staff and students from other parts of the University worship in our priory church and attend public talks and other events at Blackfriars.
+Staff and students from other parts of the University are very welcome to worship in our priory church and attend public talks and other events at Blackfriars.

 An Historic Institution